-Recent advances in wavelength division multiplexing (WDM) and optical switching make it possible to contemplate the deployment of wavelength routing networks that will provide backbone connectivity over wide-area distances and at very high data rates [7].
+Recent advances in wavelength division multiplexing (WDM) and optical switching make it possible to contemplate the deployment of wavelength routing networks that will provide backbone connectivity over wide-area distances and at very high data rates7.
 A wavelength routing network consists of wavelength routers and the fiber links that interconnect them.
 Wavelength routers are optical switches capable of routing a light signal at a given wavelength from any input port to any output port, making it possible to establish end-to-end lightpaths, i.e., direct optical connections without any intermediate electronics.
-The functionality of optical switches may be enhanced by employing wavelength converters, devices that are capable of shifting an incoming wavelength to a different outgoing wavelength [11].
+The functionality of optical switches may be enhanced by employing wavelength converters, devices that are capable of shifting an incoming wavelength to a different outgoing wavelength11.
 Wavelength conversion is a desirable feature since it improves the performance of the network in terms of call blocking probability.
 However, this gain in performance must be weighted against the cost of wavelength converters.

-The problem of computing call blocking probabilities under static (fixed or alternate) routing with random wavelength allocation and with or without wavelength converters has been studied in [1, 9, 2, 6, 12, 14].
-The model presented in [1] is based on the assumption that wavelength use on each link is characterized by a fixed probability, independently of other wavelengths and links, and thus, it does not capture the dynamic nature of traffic.
-In [9] it was assumed that statistics of link loads are mutually independent, an approximation that is not accurate for sparse network topologies.
-In [2] a Markov chain with state-dependent arrival rates was developed to model call blocking in arbitrary mesh topologies and fixed routing; this technique was extended to alternate routing in [6].
-While more accurate, this approach is computationally intensive and can only be applied to networks of small size in which paths have at most three links.
-A more tractable model was presented in [12] to compute recursively the blocking probabilities assuming that the load on link i of a path depends only on the load of link i - 1.
-Finally, a study of call blocking under non-Poisson input traffic was presented in [14], under the assumption that link loads are statistically independent.
+The problem of computing call blocking probabilities under static (fixed or alternate) routing with random wavelength allocation and with or without wavelength converters has been studied in 1,9,2,6,12,14 .
+The model presented in is based on the assumption that wavelength use on each link is characterized by a fixed probability, independently of other wavelengths and links, and thus, it does not capture the dynamic nature of traffic.
+In it was assumed that statistics of link loads are mutually independent, an approximation that is not accurate for sparse network topologies.
+In a Markov chain with state-dependent arrival rates was developed to model call blocking in arbitrary mesh topologies and fixed routing; this technique was extended to alternate routing in in the which paths have at most three links.
+A more tractable model was presented in to compute recursively the blocking probabilities assuming that the load on link i of a path depends only on the load of link i-1.
+Finally, a study of call blocking under non-Poisson input traffic was presented in 14 , under the assumption that link loads are statistically independent.